GenomicsForAotearoaNewZealand/genomics-tools/tools/README.md

 This documentation describes the process and requirements for adding new tools to the **genomics-tools** repository.
 A **tool** is something that performs a specific job, such as "axe-demux" to run a demultiplexing step of a given pipeline.
+Such tools are also fixed version of the *something* in a fixed version of a OS enviroment.

 ## Create a new tool directory

+GFANZ believe in freedom and sharing.
+For this reasons, in this project only free software and/or open source license material will be welcomed.
+Please check if the tool you are about to create fullfills this requirements.
+If you are not familiar with open source licencing, you can find detailed information [here](https://opensource.org/licenses).

 A new directory must be created under the existing `tools` directory for each tool.
 This directory is referred to as ``${TOOL_NAME}`` in this documentation.